doctolib/pg-index-benchmark/README.md

 Extract queries from your production that could cover most of the cases.
 Note that queries will be ignored if they are not using the table defined in `table_name` in your configuration file.
 This file should be provided as an argument of the command.

+In our example, we choose to extract queries in the file named `queries.sql`.

 To extract these queries, you could for example enable logs in your PG server and tune these config variables:
 - `log_statement` to enable all logs
 - `log_statement_sample_rate` to introduce some sampling and avoid too many queries And then extract queries by downloading logs.

+Every queries must ends with a `;`.
+We suggest that you put on SQL query on a single line, each query ending with `;`.

 [Pgbadger](https://pgbadger.darold.net/) could also help you to extract queries from the raw logs.